ayokanme/news-prefect/README.md

 - The ArticleCard component is used by the Article List to render the title (link), byline, abstract, thumbnail, bookmark, and share buttons.

-- The AuthForm component is used to collect data for both the login and sign up flows
+- The AuthForm component is used to collect data for both the login and sign up flows.

 ## Installation Instructions

-- signup for a developer account at developer.nytimes.com
+- Signup for a developer account at `developer.nytimes.com` and register an app to get an API key

+- Clone this repository from your local machine's terminal using `git clone https://github.com/ayokanme/news-prefect.git`

-- change the `example.env` file to `.env` and past the API key in the field provided
+- Navigate to the project's root directory and change the `example.env` file to `.env` and paste the NYTimes API key in the field provided

-- install dependencies in each of the root and client directories using `npm install`
+- Install dependencies in each of the root and client directories using `npm install`

-- build the react app in the client directory using `npm run build`
+- Build the react app in the client directory using `npm run build`

-- start the server using `npm start`
+- Start the server from the root directory using `npm start`

-- go to localhost:3333 in your browser to use the app
+- Go to `localhost:3333` in your browser to use the app